 Simplified employee pension plans

-SEP IRA provides employers a simplified way of setting up retirement savings accounts and making contributions for their employees.
+SEP IRA, such as the Vanguard SEP IRA, provides employers a simplified way of setting up retirement savings accounts and making contributions for their employees.
 The employers are expected to have a written SEP plan agreement and provide the requirement details to employees then set up SEP IRA accounts for each of them.
 There are salary reductions and a simplified employee pension plan that allows employees to contribute to their accounts.
 Employers are allowed to establish this type of plan and make it easy for their employees to participate in the already existing plans.

 Employers can make the SEP IRA available to their employees and can also establish accounts for themselves.
 Partners in limited liability companies are also allowed to set up SEP IRAs.
 For this type of a retirement plan, the employees do not have to stress about making any contributions since it is only the employers who are allowed to make contributions.